 Free Theatre Christchurch (company) est. 1979 is New Zealand’s longest running producer of avant-garde theatre.
 This multi award-winning company serves as a creative laboratory where artists across disciplines collaborate to transform spaces, nurture aspiring performers and create innovative, high quality new experiences for their audience.
 The company is described by composer Eve de Castro-Robinson as “one of the most inventive and creative arts organisations in the country.
 This energetic, alternative company deserves to be seen more widely”.
 Free Theatre has most recently produced A Winter’s Tale, the opening event for the 2019 Christchurch Arts Festival, How Dare You!
 (2019) a free jazz homage to Greta Thunberg and Extinction Rebellion and A Summer Night’s Dream (2020), a collaboration with the local Waltham and artistic community.
 Free Theatre’s 40 year history was documented by Shirley Horrocks in her 2017 NZIFF film Free Theatre: the 37 Year Experiment.

-Peter Falkenberg (researcher and director)
+Peter Falkenberg (researcher)

 Peter is the founder and artistic director of Free Theatre Christchurch and has directed many of the company’s projects over its 40-year history.
 He trained as a director at Munich Kammerspiele and later founded the Theatre & Film Studies Department at the University of Canterbury.
 Filmmaker Shirley Horrocks comments: “That Free Theatre has managed to exist for so long, and continues to be cutting-edge in its spirit of experimentation, is a credit to the work of Peter Falkenberg, the originator of the company, and to the loyal teams of actors he has inspired."
 Works over the past decade include his direction of The Soldier’s Tale (2013) for the Christchurch Symphony Orchestra, the critically acclaimed Kafka’s Amerika (2014), Footprints/Tapuwae (2015), The Mauricio Kagel Project (2015) as part of the Christchurch Arts Festival, a collaboration with composer Gao Ping and conductor Hamish McKeich, The Black Rider (2017), A Winter’s Tale (2019) and How Dare You!
 (2019).
 His film Remake (2009) is loosely based on the Parker-Hulme incident.